cartertinney/iot-operations-sdks/doc/dev/generated/MetlSpec.md

 | catch | check | no | [Catch](#catch) | An error that is expected to be caught during initialization. |

 The value types for `mqtt-config`, `push-acks`, and `catch` are common across classes, so they are defined towards the end of this document.
-The value type for `invokers` is specific to CommandInvkoker and is defined in the next subsection.
+The value type for `invokers` is specific to CommandInvoker and is defined in the next subsection.

 #### Invoker